-"...we observed lunch being served in a number of wards all of which had protected meal times...meals were conducted in a relaxed and pleasant manner....Staff used a red tray system to identify those needing support or encouragement to eat..."
+"...we observed in a number of wards all of which had protected meal times... meals were conducted in a relaxed and pleasant manner...
+Staff used a red tray system to identify those needing support or encouragement to eat..."

 Quality of Data and Information Governance